ms648/-CS316Project/README.md

 if there are any issues with finding a directory, change installed apps in settings.py (never will do this again, but needed for setup)

 #What's happening backend: user goes to url. url then goes to view and index.html then gets stuff

+Process for getting into database on vm: ssh to vm, sudo -i for root access, cd into git repo, docker-compose up then exec, mysql -u root -p for database

+Process for updating database: docker cp file containerid:/tmp then \. /tmp/file in mysql.

+updating localhost: ./manage.py migrate inside your cs316 container.